marc-q/zyper/README.md

 ### How to make an wordbook:
 1. Create a new file.
 2. Fill it with words (each line contains 1 word).
-3. Save it and use it.
+3. Save and use it.
 Have fun.